METALS-Copper drops as China trade data reinforces negative mood

 Also on the radar is the prospect of a strike from next Wednesday at small Chilean copper mine Antucoya, owned by Antofagasta Minerals, after contract negotiations broke down.

-SPREAD: The premium for cash nickel over the three-month contract stands at an elevated $187 a tonne CMNI0-3, close to the $214 hit on Oct.
-1, the highest since April 2009.
+SPREAD: The premium for cash nickel over the three-month contract closed at an elevated $187 a tonne CMNI0-3 on Friday, close to the $214 hit on Oct.
+1, its highest since April 2009.

-The rise is because of falling stocks of the stainless steel ingredient in LME-registered warehouses, which have fallen below 100,000 tonnes to their lowest in more than seven years.
+The rise is because of falling stocks of the stainless steel ingredient in LME-registered warehouses, which have dropped below 100,000 tonnes to their lowest in more than seven years.